pierced07/feedforward-neural-net/README.md

-# cpp-neuralnet
+# feedforward-neural-net
-Coding a neural network in cpp from scratch to accomplish simple tasks.
+Creating a simple feed forward neural network in cpp from scratch to predict the output of a two-input XOR gate.
+This objeective of this project is to understand the backbone of a feedforward neural network.